britishdan/greeting-tdd-tutorial/part-2.md

   }
 }
 ```
-The tests are more concice and readable.
+The tests are more concise and readable.

 ## Summary
 In this section we learned: